 Step-by-Step Process: How to Build a P2P Lending Platform

 Before you dive into development, it helps to see the journey as a series of well-defined steps.
-Each stage moves you closer to a secure and scalable product, from laying the foundation of your business model to launching a market-ready platform.
+Each stage moves you closer to a secure and scalable product, much like such platforms that play a crucial role in the fintech ecosystem by connecting borrowers and investors directly.
+From laying the foundation of your business model to launching a market-ready platform, understanding these steps is essential.

 1. Define Your Business Model and Target Audience